 Figure 4.
-Number of samples tested for influenza and proportion positive, 2019/20 and 2021/22, all sources
+Number of samples tested for influenza and proportion positive, 2019/20 and 2021/22, all sources\

-Prior to the beginning of the 2021-22 flu season (week 40, 2021) four samples tested positive for flu in weeks 36 to 39, 2021 (2 Flu A(H3) and 2 Flu B).
-In weeks 40 and 41, 49 samples were positive for flu (11 Flu A(H3), 3 Flu A(H1N1), 9 Flu A (untyped), and 26 Flu B) from 11,360 submitted for testing in laboratories across Northern Ireland.
-Positivity for weeks 40 and 41 combined (0.4%) is lower when compared to this time in 2019-20 (3.1%).
-The majority (87.8%) of total influenza positive samples since week 40 occurred in children aged 0-14 years.
+Prior to the beginning of the 2021-22 flu season (week 40, 2021) four samples tested positive for flu in weeks 36 to 39, 2021 (two Flu A(H3) and two Flu B).
+In weeks 42 and 43, 22 samples were positive for flu (four Flu A(H3), five Flu A(H1N1), one Flu A (untyped), and 12 Flu B) from 11,168 submitted for testing in laboratories across Northern Ireland.
+Positivity for weeks 42 and 43 combined (0.2%) is lower when compared to this time in 2019-20 (3.9%).
+The majority (89%) of total influenza positive samples since week 40 occurred in children aged 0-14 years.

 The number of positive flu results should be interpreted with caution as this total could be inflated by a number of possible vaccine contaminated specimens.
 Possible vaccine contamination leading to a positive flu result (dual positive Flu A and Flu B) can occur when vaccine virus is detected in a specimen taken from a person (e.g. a child under 16 years) who recently received intranasal administration of live attenuated influenza virus vaccine (LAIV).
 Unfortunately we are unable to definitively determine the number of vaccine contaminated positive flu results, as at present we are unable to confirm vaccination history of persons tested.
-(Figures 3 and 4; Tables 1, 2 and 3)).
+(Figures 3 and 4; Tables 1, 2 and 3).

-Please note that multiplex testing for SARS-CoV-2/Flu/RSV was introduced at the Regional Virology Laboratory from Week 34, 2021, and local HSCT laboratories (SHSCT in August 2021, SEHSCT week 40, 2021 and WHSCT in October 2021) therefore an increase in flu and RSV testing should be expected.
+\Please note that multiplex testing for SARS-CoV-2/Flu/RSV was introduced at the Regional Virology Laboratory from Week 34, 2021, and local HSCT laboratories (SHSCT in August 2021, SEHSCT week 40, 2021 and WHSCT in October 2021) therefore an increase in flu and RSV testing (and reporting) should be expected.
+At present, only positive flu and RSV results are available from WHSCT laboratory.
 It is anticipated that multiplex testing will also be commenced at remaining local HSCT laboratories as the season progresses.